 But to be honest, the only way you will get through anything is having a plan.
-If you fail to plan you plan to fail and that’s true for this especially.
+If you fail to plan you plan to fail, and that’s true for the holidays especially.

-All those holiday parties you have on your calendar, have a plan set into place so you don’t arrive hungry staring at cookies and chips for 2+ hours.
+For every holiday party you have on your calendar, have a plan set in place so you don’t arrive hungry, staring at cookies and chips for two hours.

-Even the most disciplined people can have a hard time resisting when everyone is around munching on these salty and sweet goodies.
+Even the most disciplined people can have a hard time resisting when everyone is around the food table, munching on salty and sweet goodies.

 2. Bring a snack